As amended in December 2019

 ARTICLE III.
 MEMBERSHIP

 Section 1.
-Any person shall qualify as a member of this Society upon the payment of annual dues as may be prescribed in the Bylaws.
+Any person shall qualify as a member of this Society upon the payment of annual dues as established by the Executive Board.
 Only members may hold office, be eligible for the Executive Board, or vote.

 Section 2.
-No monies shall inure to the benefit of any member or members of this Society.
+No monies shall inure to the benefit of any member or members of this Society, except to pay a speakers fee to members who are also professional genealogists and present at outside venues.

 Section 4.
 Membership dues are payable immediately upon joining the Society.
-Thereafter, dues are payable on the anniversary of the date on which the member first joins.
+Thereafter, dues are payable on the anniversary month in which the member first joins.
+Members will be notified of a membership lapse if dues are not received.

 ARTICLE IV.
 EXECUTIVE BOARD